What would you do differently in graduate school if you could go back in time?

 The PhDs who regretted not traveling attributed it to not having the courage to ask their supervisor for time off.
 It was usually not a matter of money.
 One student cancelled a trip to China because she was worried that her two week trip would affect her research negatively.
 In retrospect she regretted it, because she later realized that 2 weeks off is insignificant in a 6 year PhD program.

 10. Wasted less time on the Internet

 I actually expected this one to be higher on the list, because I know that many students spend a very significant amount of time on email and social media.
 Perhaps they did spend a lot of time on the Internet, but if they could change just one thing, it would be one of the items above.

-One student who said that this would be the one change she would make, recalled that her PI walked in on her frequently when she was checking email.
+One student who said that this would be the one change she would make, recalled that her supervisor walked in on her frequently when she was checking email.
 When her research did not go well, he said that it was probably because she spent too much time emailing.
-In this student’s opinion the time she spent on the Internet was not excessive, but it did lead to conflicts between her and her PI.
+In this student’s opinion the time she spent on the Internet was not excessive, but it did lead to conflicts between her and her supervisor.
 The students who cited this as the number one thing they would change, said that they used the Internet as a form of procrastination disguised into relaxation.
 In other words, they thought they were taking a break from work, but they were actually wasting precious time that could have been used for a real break such as a walk.